 Field Description General Device IP The Ethernet IP address of the AirLink router.
 By default this is set to 192.168.13.31.
 IP Netmask The Netmask given to any Ethernet DHCP client Default is 255.255.255.0.
-DHCP Mode Determines how DHCP operates on the Ethernet interface Options are: Server-The AirLink LX40 acts as a DHCP server for all Ethernet connections.
-Disable-The AirLink LX40 acts as neither a DHCP server or client.
+DHCP Mode Determines how DHCP operates on the Ethernet interface Options are: Server - The AirLink LX40 acts as a DHCP server for all Ethernet connections.
+Disable - The AirLink LX40 acts as neither a DHCP server or client.
 All devices connected to the AirLink router must have a static LAN IP or use PPPoE.
-Auto-When the LX40 is powered on or reboots, it attempts to determine if a DHCP server is present on the Ethernet network.
+Auto (default) - When the LX40 is powered on or reboots, it attempts to determine if a DHCP server is present on the Ethernet network.
 If a DHCP server is found, the router obtains an IP address and it can communicate with AirLink Management Service (ALMS).
-If a DHCP server is not found, the LX40 becomes a DHCP server. (default) When using Auto DHCP, set the Ethernet port as Auto or LAN (not WAN).
-See Mode on page 165.
+If a DHCP server is not found, the LX40 becomes a DHCP server.
+When using Auto DHCP, set the Ethernet port as Auto or LAN (not WAN).
+See Mode on page 162.
 For a full-featured auto DHCP, see Ethernet WAN Auto Mode.
 Most of the time you can leave this field set to the default value.
-Relay-DHCP requests are forwarded to, and assigned by, an external DHCP server.
-For more information, see DCHP Relay on page 166.
+Relay - DHCP requests are forwarded to, and assigned by, an external DHCP server.
+For more information, see DCHP Relay on page 163.

-Description Appears when DHCP Mode is set to Relay.
+Field Description DHCP Relay Server Appears when DHCP Mode is set to Relay.
 Enter the IP address of the DHCP Relay Server.
 Note: DHCP Relay servers must be specified by IP address.
 Specifying by hostname is not supported.
-Ethernet DHCP pool starting IP address Default is 192.168.13.100.
+DHCP Starting IP Ethernet DHCP pool starting IP address Default is 192.168.13.100.
 Note: If only one computer or device is connected directly to the Ethernet port, this is the IP address it is assigned.
-The ending IP address for the Ethernet interface DHCP pool Default is 192.168.13.150. ration Ethernet Port number The number of Ethernet ports available varies depending on the router model.
-State of the Ethernet Port (Enable or Disable) Note: When the port is disabled, the device ignores any physical connection to the Ethernet port.
+DHCP Ending IP The ending IP address for the Ethernet interface DHCP pool Default is 192.168.13.150.
+Ethernet Port Configura tion Port Number Ethernet Port number The number of Ethernet ports available varies depending on the router model.
+State State of the Ethernet Port (Enable or Disable) Note: When the port is disabled, the device ignores any physical connection to the Ethernet port.